alba1735/tRNAgraph/README.md

 python trnagraph.py build -i <tRAX_directory> -s <tRAX_samples_file> -o <output_file> -l <list_of_observations>
 ```

-* `-i` or `--input` is the path to the tRAX directory you want to build an AnnData database object from.
+* `-i` or `--traxdir` is the path to the tRAX directory you want to build an AnnData database object from.
 * `-m` or `--metadata` is the path to the tRAX generation file containing sample names, sample groups, and fastq paths.
 * `-o` or `--output` is the path to the output file.
 The output file should be a `.h5ad` file.
 By default, the output file will be named `trnagraph.h5ad` if no path is provided.
 * Observations are the metadata categories to include in the database object.
 This can be a list `-l/--observationslist` or a tab separated file containing a list of observations `-f/--observationsfile`.
 If no list is provided any metadata will be annotated `obs_#` where `#` is the ordered observation.
+* `--log` is wether to output a log of the shell commands used to generate the AnnData object.
+By default, the log will not be output.

 ### Generating visualizations